surysaroch/dashboard/README.md

     *   The main parent component.
     *   Manages global application state including filtering, sorting, and pagination logic.
     *   Renders the primary list of sensor data.
+*   **`Pagination.tsx`**:
+    *   Page navigation for the sensor data list.
+    *   Handles edge cases such as being on the first/last page and disabling navigation buttons accordingly.
 *   **`RowData.tsx`**:
     *   Responsible for displaying the metrics of a single sensor.
     *   Includes a pin button to add/remove the sensor from the pinned list.